Horses & Ponies

 We usually see horses at their homes or places of livery.
 We have also seen patients at veterinary premises and veterinary university clinics.
 Owing to planning complications and road safety, we are unable to see horses at the AVMC premises but facilities are available at a nearby organic and holistic livery yard, where horses can visit or even stay, as necessary.
 This is particularly helpful for very distant patients that may require more than one treatment.

-With a full holistic programme, horses are released from constraining factors, allowing them to demonstrate their stunning healing ability.
+With a full holistic program, horses are released from constraining factors, allowing them to demonstrate their stunning healing ability.
 Many diseases, traditionally thought to signal the end of working life, appear to be reversible under this system.
 At the AVMC, we concentrate on grazing, diet, saddling and tack, shoeing, teeth, backs, riding, stabling, pasture management, supplementation, parasitology and behavioural aspects, prior to making medical input.

 We also take into account the results of any veterinary investigations that have taken place, including blood sample results, X-Ray pictures, Ultrasound scans, MRI scans, Scintigraphy scans, specialist reports etc. It is very helpful if these can be available at the time of the visit.